susam/emfy/README.md

     Note that this line of code must occur before the `package-install` call.

+  - Emacs does not load the custom-file automatically, so we add the following code to load it:

+    ```elisp
+    (load custom-file t)
+    ```

+    It is important to load the custom-file because it may contain customizations we have written to it directly or via the customize interface (say, using `M-x customize RET`).
+If we don't load this file, then any customizations written to this file will not become available in our Emacs environment.

+    The boolean argument `t` ensures that no error occurs when the custom-file is missing.
+Without it, when Emacs starts for the first time with our initialization file and there is no custom-file yet, the following error occurs: `File is missing:
+    Cannot open load file, No such file or directory, ~/.emacs.d/custom.el`.
+Setting the second argument to `t` prevents this error when Emacs is run with our initialization file for the first time.

   - This is necessary for defining the `package-archives` list we will use in the next point.